Double Taxation Frequently Asked Questions

 Is there a way to negotiate a double taxation dispute without going to court?

 The Mutual Agreement Procedure (MAP), is a provision included in many international tax treaties to resolve double taxation disputes.
 An international arbitration framework has become increasingly essential as a result of the increase in labor and business mobility.
 With mobility comes more opportunity for disputes and disagreements between taxing jurisdictions.
 Moreover, some of these disputes involve issues that are novel and unique and may not been previously resolved or even discussed in the context of a resolution procedure.

 The Organization of Economic Development and Cooperation BEPS Action 14 Minimum Standard, adopted in 2015, was meant to improve the resolution of tax related disputes.
 The result of the adoption of the Minimum Standard, there was a marked increase in the number of cases dealt with by competent authorities.

 Has global business changed tax law and enforcement?

-With mobility, arbitration and an increasingly globalized business environment, the role of an international tax attorney is to have a global understanding of tax laws, including new arbitration processes, that may impact clients.
-The days when tax attorneys were expert in their own country’s tax laws are changing rapidly.
-As dispute resolution frameworks become increasingly important to global business, the historical reliance on local definitions for company structuring and myriad tax issues will become somewhat irrelevant.
+With mobility, arbitration, and an increasingly globalized business environment, the role of an international tax attorney is to have a global understanding of tax laws, including new arbitration processes, that may impact clients.
+The days when tax attorneys could be experts in just their own country’s tax laws are rapidly fading away.
+As dispute resolution frameworks become increasingly important to global business, the historical reliance on local definitions for company structuring and myriad tax issues will become more and more irrelevant.